whalesalad/stalex-ipad/README.markdown

 This was an application that I built while in the Cayman Islands with my family.
 I figured I should drink as much kool-aid as possible since it was meant to be built extremely quickly.
 So I decided to build it with Coffeescript and Node, using MongoDB as a data store and running it all on Heroku.

+**NOTE – This was built approximately one year ago and is unmaintained.
+A lot has happened since then.
+I code with 2 tab spaces now, and no longer drink tequila.
+Use this for fun and learning but don't come complainin' to me when it doesn't work.**

 ## Mission

 An iPad would be used on a conference floor in a large display booth to collect opinions on new products from folks walking around.